|Rogue elephant smoking and drinking. www.jantoo.com|

 |elephants and bees.bellowsbees.blogspot.com|

-'Madukkarai Maharaja' has become a symbol of never- ending conflict between humans and elephants, competing for food and living space and unsuccessful, but some times fatal attempts made by the forest officials to trap him.
+'Madukkarai Maharaja' has become a symbol of never- ending conflict between humans and elephants, competing for food and living space with humans.
+Unsuccessful, but some times fatal attempts made by the forest officials to trap him did not scare him.
 Further, it throws light on the behavior changes of pachyderms, relevant to the changing habitat and ecosystem.

 On just one occasion in September, 2015, having no other choice, Maharaja killed a forest guard by trampling him when he and other officials tried to drive him out.
 This tragedy happened because the din and excitement caused by the crowd was too much for him to bear it.
 Considering his past clean record can we assume he might have done this killing in a moment of aberration?
 Previously, he had no records of violence against humans.